US to confront trade partners at global finance meeting

 The summit is taking place with the global economy in relatively good shape: the International Monetary Fund predicts growth of 3.4 percent this year and 3.6 percent next year, compared with 3.1 percent last year.

-The G-20 calls itself the premier forum for cooperation on international economic issues.
-Its members make up more than 80 percent of the world economy.
+The G-20's members make up more than 80 percent of the world economy.
 The finance ministers' meeting will pave the way for a summit of national leaders in Hamburg, Germany, on July 7-8.

-The G-20's decisions and statements are not legally binding on member countries.
-The group depends on the individual leaders' commitments to follow through back home, and the degrees and speed of compliance can vary.

 Crutsinger contributed from Washington, DC.